ClusterHQ/flocker/docs/using/administering/debugging.rst

 When reporting issues with Flocker please include:

+* Flocker version,
 * operating system and version,
 * Linux kernel version,
 * Docker version and configuration,
 * Flocker log files and
 * recent syslog content.

-The following script can be used to gather this information on Ubuntu 14.04 and CentOS 7.
+The ``flocker-diagnostics`` command can be used to gather this information on Ubuntu 14.04 and CentOS 7.

-* :download:`flocker-log-export.py`

-Save the script to a file and then run it as root.

 .. prompt:: bash #

-   python flocker-log-export.py
+   flocker-diagnostics

 Alternatively, the information can be gathered manually using the following commands:

+* Flocker version

+  .. prompt:: bash #

+     flocker-control --version

 * Operating system and version: